How to Establish Credit

 Keep These 5 Credit Factors in Mind

-5. Hard Credit Inquiries impact the credit score by 10%.
+Hard Credit Inquiries contribute 10% toward the credit scores.
 Hard inquiries occur when you actually apply for credit.
-Checking your scores online is a "soft" inquiry and does not impact the credit score.
+Checking your scores online is a “soft” inquiry and does not impact the credit score.
 A hard inquiry can remain on your credit report for two years; however, inquiries over the last 12 months are factored into your credit scores.